 That’s exactly the ‘amenity value’ we strive to support and enhance for customers as they adapt to the new normal of hybrid work.

-As I said in our momentum announcement today, we’ve seen productivity and well-being can be sustained when customers have the right visibility and insights to support them.
+We’ve seen productivity and well-being can be sustained when customers have the right visibility and insights to support them.
 Our goal is to arm leaders for success with workforce analytics they can trust to make strategic business decisions.
 And that’s what we’ll continue to focus on in 2023, with new investments in workforce planning and optimization capabilities.

 As we close the books on 2022, including a fourth year of record-breaking growth, I’d like to highlight some significant accomplishments that set the stage for the year ahead.
 And in doing so, I’d also like to give a huge shout-out to our supremely talented ActivTrak team, without whom none of this would be possible . . .